ghettocodewriter/FileFrame/README.md

 ## Overview

 Salesforce-LWC-FileFrame is a custom Lightning Web Component that allows you to display related record files directly within a record's Flexipage in Salesforce.
-This README outlines the steps required to deploy this component to your Salesforce organization.

 ## Prerequisites